MohammedFarmaan/CRUD-Spring-Postgresql-JSP/README.md

-# Simple Crud Operations using Swing and PostgreSQL and JSP
+# Simple Crud Operations on Swing JDBC using PostgreSQL and JSP